owncloud/ocis/docs/ocis/backup.md

 ### `idp`

-Note: this folder will not appear if you use an external idp.
-Refer to your idps documentation for backup details in this case.
+Note: This folder will not appear if you use an external idp.
+Refer to your idp's documentation for backup details in this case.

 Contains the data for the internal ocis identity provider.
-SEE IDP README.
+See the IDP README for more details.

 ```bash
     ~/.ocis/idp/:tree